21 ways to get free food

 These agencies are paid by the owners of the establishment to ensure certain standards are being met.
 In turn, the agency 'pays' you for doing all the hard work.

-The reason we say 'pay' with a pinch of salt (pun intended) is that agencies will often only cover the cost of your food.
+We say 'pay' with a pinch of salt (pun intended) because agencies will often only cover the cost of your food.
 Usually, you won't be paid in cash for your efforts.

 But if you're in it for a free meal, what's the harm?
 We've got more info on becoming a mystery diner and where to sign up.